jfgarcia268/vlocity-es_devops_tools/README.md

 #### How to use a custom unique key for "OverrideDefinition" Match

-You can pass as an additional parameter a .yaml file to use custom unique key for "OverrideDefinition" Match sample File for PCI and AA.
+You can pass as an additional parameter a .yaml file (-d <File Name> ) to use custom unique key for "OverrideDefinition" Match sample File for PCI and AA.

 Sample File:

 ```